cooperwalbrun/terraform-manager/README.md

 be near-real-time (i.e. delayed by a few seconds).

-The interface is supported on both Windows and Linux operating systems, but there is a caveat to its usage.
-If you are using a nonstandard command prompt for your operating system (e.g. Git Bash on Windows), the TUI may not function properly.
+The interface is supported on both Windows and Linux operating systems, but there is a caveat to its
+usage: if you are using a nonstandard command prompt for your operating system (e.g. Git Bash on Windows), the TUI may not function properly.

 ## Usage (Python)